 As a landlord in the state of Florida, you may find yourself in a situation where your tenant has violated the terms of the lease and the relationship between you and the tenant has broken down beyond repair and you need to evict the tenant.
 Whether the lease has expired and your tenant refuses to leave; or your tenant fails to pay the rent that is due; or your tenant has violated conduct terms and provisions of the lease, you may find yourself needing to file an eviction action in Court to remove the tenant if the tenant refuses to voluntarily leave.
 By contacting Jay L. Fabrikant, a Florida evictions lawyer, you can determine the best course of action to follow to regain possession of your property and end your relationship with tenants who you no longer want.

 When Tenants Fail to Pay Rent

 Evictions can become necessary for a variety of reasons.
 The most common is for the non-payment of rent.
 When a tenant has not paid rent in accordance with the lease, an eviction may be not far down the road.
-If you have given your tenant adequate time to remedy the nonpayment of rent, a Florida evictions lawyer can help you to go through the necessary steps prescribed by law in order to remove your tenant from your property.
+If you have given your tenant adequate time to remedy the nonpayment of rent, contact Jay L. Fabrikant, a Florida evictions lawyer, to help you go through the necessary steps prescribed by law in order to remove your tenant from your property.

-Instead of charting the murky waters of evictions by yourself, rely on a Florida evictions lawyer to be by your side, offering expert advice at every juncture along the way.
+Instead of charting the murky waters of evictions by yourself, contact Jay L. Fabrikant, a Florida evictions lawyer, to be by your side, offering expert advice at every juncture along the way.
 Do not become muddled in the minute details required for evictions in the state of Florida.
-Instead, allow your knowledgeable Florida evictions lawyer to deal with these details on your behalf and protect your interests while efficiently restoring possession of your property to you.
+Instead, allow Jay L. Fabrikant, a knowledgeable Florida evictions lawyer, to deal with these details on your behalf and protect your interests while efficiently restoring possession of your property to you.